blockchainsllc/in3-docs/docs/api-c.md

 static uint32_t in3_node_props_get(in3_node_props_t np, in3_node_props_type_t t);
 ```

-returns the value of the specified propertytype.
+returns the value of the specified property-type.

 < the value to extract